carakan/dotfiles/README.md

 # README

-My custom zsh, tmux and vim setup across my multiple machines (works very well on OSx, not sure on other OS).
+My custom .dotfiles setup across my multiple machines (works very well on OSx, not sure on other OS).

 # Usage